outdreamer/build-a-cure-1/README.md

 			- there is a trade-off between work invested in pattern-checking, subset-splitting & solution space reduction potential

-## System info objects
+## System objects

-	- why is it so useful to use system info objects like inefficiency or asymmetry as a way to frame & solve problems automatically?
+	- why is it so useful to use system objects like inefficiency or asymmetry as a way to frame & solve problems automatically?

 		- bc these objects offer the most flexibility and occupy an interim interface between physical reality & conceptual networks, so its a good interface to standardize those interfaces to, theyre standard core objects with high interaction potential on similar interaction layers